softwarepub/hermes/GOVERNANCE.md

 ### HERMES Steering Group

-The HERMES Steering Group has three members, each of who represents one of the three Helmholtz centers who were funded under the original Helmholtz Metadata Collaboration project (ZT-I-PF-3-006), i.e., German Aerospace Center (DLR),
+The HERMES Steering Group has three members, each of whom represents one of the three Helmholtz centers who were funded under the original Helmholtz Metadata Collaboration project (ZT-I-PF-3-006), i.e., German Aerospace Center (DLR),
 Helmholtz-Zentrum Dresden-Rossendorf (HZDR),